 Cottage Plans: Non-Wood Decking is Great

 This is a huge issue because maintaining a deck can be a ton of work – work that’ll take you away from the lake and leisure.
-Far few cottage and camp owners realize what’s required to keep a wood deck looking like more than barn board in a few years.
+Far too few cottage and camp owners realize what’s required to keep a wood deck looking like more than barn board in a few years.
 Finishing and refinishing probably isn’t the reason you got a cottage in the first place, but you’ll spend time staining your deck on your hands and knees if you don’t do something to prevent it.
 Non-wood decking costs more than standard wood, but you’re buying both material and sidestepping all future costs for finishing and refinishing.
 It adds up.
 Non-wood decking looks quite good too, especially the kind with wood grain details embossed in the surface.
 It also lasts forever since it doesn’t rot.
 I’ve used plenty of non-wood decking material in my own projects and it’s great.
 Click here for advice on retrofitting an existing wooden deck to use non-wood decking materials.
 It works for docks and swim rafts, too.

 Cottage Plans: Don’t Use Wood Fascia and Soffit

 Soffit and fascia refers to the horizontal and vertical surfaces around the edges of a roof, and keeping wood finished properly in these places is insanely difficult.
 If you don’t go crazy from the trouble of this work, you will go crazy in the body cast they’ll give you after you fall off the ladder.
-Aluminum fascia (“fascia” is the vertical stuff) looks great on any building, no matter how natural the siding.
+Aluminum fascia (“fascia” is the vertical stuff on the edge of a roof) looks great on any building, no matter how natural the siding.
 Soffit (the horizontal stuff) is often something you can do away with altogether if you frame a roof with rafters.
 I use stainless steel nails to fasten the bottom edge of the fascia, with these nails driven into over-sized, predrilled holes in the metal.
 This sort of thing is important if you’re installing brown fascia because it picks up more of the sun’s heat.
 The aluminum expands and contracts a lot with changes in temperature, so the metal needs to be allowed to move with oversized holes or it will buckle and bend.
 Click here for an article on installing aluminum soffit and fascia.

 Cottage Plans: Include a Covered Porch